Creamed corn is a classic comfort food side dish that can be served year-round, or during the holidays. Rich, silky, sweet and delicious.

 How To Make Creamed Corn

-Then, I make a roux in the skillet before adding some sugar, salt, and pepper.
+This creamed corn recipe is so simple and amazing.
+I like starting with some onion and butter in a skillet.
+Sauteed onion adds the perfect flavor to the final dish.
+Then add in the corn, sugar, salt, and pepper.
 I know what you’re thinking – sugar?!
 It’s only a little bit.
-And why yes, corn is sweet but a couple of teaspoons of sugar really help give the dish a hint of sweet that it needs.
-The salt and pepper balance it out perfectly.
+And why yes, corn is sweet but the 1/2 teaspoon of sugar really helps give the dish that extra-specialness that it needs.
+The salt and black pepper balance it out perfectly.

+Then, in goes the heavy cream.
+After that, you’re simmering to thicken it up, and then it’s ready to serve!
 I know you’re going to fall in love with this classically simple recipe.

 Leftovers can be stored in the fridge in an airtight container for up to three days.
 Mine always gets eaten up well before that though!